As a student at Harvard Kennedy School, you are an integral part of the vibrant Harvard community.

 Regardless of whether the alleged conduct has been found to violate the University Policy, the Ad Board also will consider whether it violates other HKS rules and expectations for behavior.
 If so, the Ad Board will handle the case in accordance with its ordinary policies and procedures, as set forth above.

 All members of the Ad Board will receive appropriate training in the handling and resolution of allegations of sexual and gender-based harassment.
 The respondent and complainant will be notified when a violation of the University Policy is referred to the Ad Board for consideration of discipline.
 Within three days of this notification, the respondent and complainant may each submit a written statement to the Ad Board solely for the purpose of addressing what, if any, sanctions each feels is appropriate.
 Neither is required to do so.
 The statements may not challenge the validity of the findings of fact and conclusions contained in the final report, and also may not introduce facts that could have been presented to the investigator or that conflict with any of the findings in the final report.
-The Ad Board will accept as final and nonreviewable the ODR report’s findings of fact and its conclusions as to whether a violation of the policy has occurred.
+Whenever a formal complaint of sexual harassment or other sexual misconduct is investigated and the University’s grievance procedures result in a finding that a policy violation has occurred, the HKS Administrative Board (Ad Board) must accept that finding as final and non-reviewable.
+The only opportunity to appeal the determination of a policy violation is provided within the grievance procedures implemented by the ODR and the Office for Gender Equity.
+Appeals within HKS pertain only to the decision of the HKS Administrative Board (Ad Board) in determining discipline.

 After review of the facts and circumstances in any case of misconduct, the Ad Board may take the following actions: